- How is eye cancer treated?

 Brachytherapy (episcleral plaque therapy)

-This form of radiation therapy places small pellets (sometimes called seeds) of radioactive material directly into or very close to the cancer.
+In this form of radiation therapy, the doctor places small pellets (sometimes called seeds) of radioactive material directly into or very close to the cancer.
 This has become the most common radiation treatment for most eye melanomas.
 Studies have shown that in many cases it is as effective as surgery (enucleation).

-The pellets of radioactive material (usually radioactive iodine, ruthenium, or palladium) are placed inside a small carrier (shaped like a very small bottle cap), which is sewn on the outside of the eyeball with tiny stitches to keep it in place.
+The pellets of radioactive material are placed inside a small carrier (shaped like a very small bottle cap), which is sewn on the outside of the eyeball with tiny stitches to keep it in place.
 The carrier is made of gold or lead to shield nearby tissues from the radiation.
 The radiation from the pellets travels a very short distance, so most of it will be focused only on the tumor.

 An operation is needed to put the plaque (radioactive element and carrier) in place.
 This surgery usually takes 1 or 2 hours and can be done with local anesthetic (numbing medicine) and sedation.
 The plaque is usually kept there for 4 to 7 days, depending on the size of the tumor and the strength of the radiation source.
 You will probably remain in the hospital during this time.
 Surgery to remove the plaque usually takes less than an hour, and you will probably be able to go home the same day.
 The full effect of the radiation on the tumor is not seen for 3 to 6 months.

-This therapy cures about 9 out of 10 small tumors and can preserve vision in some patients, depending on what part of the eye the melanoma is in.
-The outlook for vision is not as good if the tumor is located very close to the optic nerve, which carries signals from the eye to the brain.
+This treatment cures about 9 out of 10 small tumors and can preserve vision in some patients, depending on what part of the eye the melanoma is in.
+The outlook for vision is not as good if the tumor is very close to the optic nerve, which carries visual images from the eye to the brain.

 External beam radiation therapy

 In this approach, radiation from a source outside the body is focused on the cancer.
 This is the type of radiation therapy used to treat eye lymphomas.
-For melanoma the use of this type of radiation therapy is generally limited to newer methods that focus narrow beams of radiation on the tumor.
-These techniques have not yet been widely used.
+For eye melanomas the use of this type of radiation therapy is generally limited to newer methods that focus narrow beams of radiation on the tumor.

 Conformal proton beam radiation therapy: Instead of using x-rays as in standard radiation therapy, this approach focuses proton beams on the cancer.
-Protons are positive parts of atoms.
 Unlike x-rays, which release energy both before and after they hit their target, protons cause little damage to tissues they pass through and then release their energy after traveling a certain distance.
 This means that proton beam radiation may be able to deliver more radiation to the tumor and do less damage to nearby normal tissues.

 Getting treatment is much like getting an x-ray, but the dose of radiation is much higher.
 In most cases, the total dose of radiation is divided into daily fractions (usually given Monday thru Friday) over several weeks.
 The treatment is not painful.